deepsquare-io/ClusterFactory/README.md

 ## Join the Community

 - [Community Discord](https://discord.gg/zt4GF5HYHX) - Request for support and help from the ClusterFactory community.
-- [Github Issues](https://github.com/deepsquare-io/ClusterFactory/issues) - Submit your issues and feature requests via Github.
+- [GitHub Issues](https://github.com/deepsquare-io/ClusterFactory/issues) - Submit your issues and feature requests via GitHub.

 We welcome your help in building ClusterFactory!
 If you are interested, we invite you to check out the [Contributing Guide](./CONTRIBUTING.md).